pytek-io/rmy/docs/basics.rst

 A simple greeting application
 -----------------------------

-One can build a friendly greeting service as follows.
-We pass an object to the server that will be expose it to all clients.
+One can server application by passing an object to be exposed to its clients as follows.

 ..  code-block:: python